joyceyu579/Interactive-visual-tool-for-drug-discovery-workflows/README.md

 Most importantly, the interactive visualization tool can be used to track the origins of the company's products and serves as a deliverable to clients.

-This visualization tool was made specifically for employees and customers of Curia Global's Antibody Discovery team in 2023.
-During this intitative of bringing new tools into the workplace, I worked wih Curia's IT and cybersecurity department to ensure compliancy with all company and client data; and taught bash/python basics to advance the skills of older colleagues.
+This visualization tool was made specifically for employees and customers of Curia Global's Antibody Discovery team starting in August 2023.
+During this intitative of introducing new tools into the workplace, I worked wih the research team and Curia's IT/cybersecurity department to ensure compliancy with all company and client data; and taught bash/python basics to advance the skills of older colleagues/scientists.

 #### Inspirations and historical context:
 The most famous use case of this flowmap dates back to 1812 in a picture created by Joseph Minard called [Minard's Map](https://en.wikipedia.org/wiki/Charles_Joseph_Minard) .
 This map contains 6 different types of data stored in 2 dimensions to summarize Napoleon's Russian Campaign of 1812 (a war in Russia).